snoozeDev/SnoozeStrap/README.md

 ## What is Snoozestrap ?

-**Snoozestrap** is a useful framework for easily creating dynamic landing pages.
+**Snoozestrap** is an all-in-one framework for easily creating dynamic websites and applications .
-- Replace standard HTML/CSS/JS development with PUG/SASS/NodeJS
+- Replace standard HTML/CSS/JS development with NextJS/Sass
 - Add any custom NPM package
 - Fully customizable